alvaro-neira/killmouseaccel/README.md

 Forked from https://github.com/docwhat/killmouseaccel

-## Instructions:
+### Instructions:

+* Edit killmouseaccel.plist (pay attention to the new lines!).
-Edit killmouseaccel.plist and copy it to /Library/LaunchAgents/
+* Copy it to /Library/LaunchAgents/ or ~/Library/LaunchAgents/

+---

 Original Readme: